smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **Port forwarding**: Allows direct access to specific VMs via NAT rules
 - **Load balancing**: Distributes traffic evenly (round-robin or source IP-based)

+**DNS and Name Resolution:**

+While Load Balancer operates at Layer 4 (TCP/UDP) and primarily uses IP addresses, DNS is still important for making the load balancer accessible via friendly names.

+**How DNS works with Load Balancer:**
+- **Public IP DNS name**: Azure automatically assigns a DNS name to public IPs (e.g., `mylb.eastus.cloudapp.azure.com`)
+- **Custom domain**: You can create a CNAME record pointing your custom domain to the Load Balancer's DNS name
+- **Internal Load Balancer**: For internal load balancers, you can use Azure Private DNS zones to create custom names

+**Use Cases:**
+1. **Public-Facing Applications**: Map a custom domain (e.g., `api.example.com`) to the Load Balancer's public IP DNS name
+2. **Internal Service Discovery**: Use Private DNS zones to create friendly names for internal load balancers (e.g., `internal-api.internal`)
+3. **Multi-Region Deployments**: Use DNS with Traffic Manager to route traffic to different Load Balancers in different regions
+4. **SSL/TLS Certificates**: DNS validation is required for SSL certificates when using custom domains

+**Example Scenario**: You have a public-facing API behind a Load Balancer.
+Instead of users accessing `20.1.2.3:443`, you configure DNS so `api.yourcompany.com` resolves to the Load Balancer's public IP.
+This provides a professional interface and allows you to change the IP address without affecting users.

 **Implementation:**
 - **Module**: `modules/load-balancer/`
 - **File**: `modules/load-balancer/main.tf`